About the symptom-free test

 - you’re not able to get vaccinated for medical reasons.

-If you live or work in Medway you are encouraged to take a symptom-free test twice a week.
+If you live or work in Medway you are encouraged to take a symptom-free test regularly, especially if you will be in a high-risk situation that day and before you visit people who are at higher risk of severe illness if they get COVID-19.

 Regular testing is needed to help control the virus in Medway.
 You may have the virus without knowing so your support is crucial to help protect each other from infection and reduce the number of cases locally.